MarquezProject/marquez/docs/index.md

 * Easily collect metadata via an opinionated [Metadata API](./openapi.html)
 * **Datasets** as first-class values
 * **Enforcement** of _job_ and _dataset_ ownership
-* Simple to operate and deploy
+* Simple operation
 * RESTful API enabling sophisticated integrations with other systems:
   * [Airflow](https://airflow.apache.org)
   * [Amundsen](https://github.com/lyft/amundsenfrontendlibrary)
   * [Dagster](https://github.com/dagster-io/dagster)
-* Designed to promote a **healthy** data ecosystem where teams within an organization can seamlessly _share_ datasets and _safely_ depend on one another
+* Designed to promote a **healthy** data ecosystem where teams within an organization can seamlessly _share_ and _safely_ depend on individual datasets with confidence

 ## Why manage and utilize metadata?